-In 2005, ridership on the Amtrak Cascades trains and the Oregon segment of the Coast Starlight was 132,855 passengers, not counting persons boarding in Portland to go north.
-Another 31,161 persons traveled in the Portland-Eugene corridor in 2005 aboard Amtrak Thruway buses.
-Since 1996 the Oregon passenger rail system and its allied bus network have shown continued ridership growth despite serious delays affecting the on-time performance of the Coast Starlight.
+In 2007, ridership on the Amtrak Cascades trains and the Oregon segment of the Coast Starlight was 135,978 passengers, not counting persons boarding in Portland to go north.
+Another 41,294 persons traveled in the Portland-Eugene corridor in 2007 aboard Amtrak Thruway buses.
+In all, there were a total of 749,921 Amtrak boardings and alightings at Oregon's 7 train stations in 2007.
+Since 1996, the Oregon passenger rail system and its allied bus network have shown continued ridership growth despite serious delays affecting the on-time performance of the Coast Starlight.

-The Oregon Department of Transportation estimates that at least \$120 million in track and signal improvements are needed along the corridor between Eugene and Portland.
+The ODOT estimates that at least \$120 million (in 2001 dollars) in track and signal improvements are needed along the corridor between Eugene and Portland.
 The upgrades would allow increased speeds and the addition of more trains as conflicts with freight trains are reduced.
 Funds would also be needed to buy additional equipment if trains are added.